ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ### Product item

-After creating a product, a product item and a Content item are also generated.
-The product catalog permissions override the Content permissions, so a user without Content permissions, can manage a product.
+When a product is created, a product item and a Content item are also generated.
+Permissions for the product catalog override permissions for content, therefore, users without permissions for content can still manage products.

 - `product/create`
 - `product/view`